Normalitan/Brain-Tumor-Attempt/README.md

 - Tested the final model by making predictions on unseen input data.

 ## Results
-The final model demonstrated overfitting performance metrics, indicating moderate effectiveness in locating patterns of tumors.
+The final model demonstrated overfitting performance metrics, indicating moderate effectiveness locating tumors.

 ## Conclusion
-Regression is moderately successful at finding patterns from image value data, but better approaches are necessary to get better accuracy scores.
+Regression is moderately successful at finding patterns from image value data, but better approaches must be explored and properly configured to get less error scores.

 ## How to Run the Notebook
 1. Clone the repository: `git clone [repository_url]`